joshkennedy/joshkennedydotme/_posts/2019-10-3-2019---extending-datetime-in-ruby-on-rails.markdown

 who helped me look into the possibility of cleaning this up a bit.
 He suggested extending the default `DateTime` class, which would make a nice reusable solution.

-After a few unsuccessful attempts and a bit more research, he [discovered](https://stackoverflow.com/a/5847393){:target="_blank"}{:rel="noopener"}
+After a few unsuccessful attempts and a bit more research, we [discovered](https://stackoverflow.com/a/5847393){:target="_blank"}{:rel="noopener"}
-that you can extend core class by putting it in the `config/initializers` directory, since Rails will include everything in there by default.
+that you can extend a core class by putting it in the `config/initializers` directory, since Rails will include everything in that directory by default.

-Once we got that working, the next task was to correctly format regardless if  the time being passed in was using `%p` or `%P`.
-A few minutes of Regex tomfoolery, and we ended up with this:
+Once we got that working, the next task was to correctly format regardless whether the time being passed through was using `%p` or `%P`.
+A few minutes of Regex tomfoolery later, we ended up with this:

 ```rb
 # config/initializers/extensions/date_time.rb